aspose-words/Aspose.Words-for-.NET/Plugins/Outlook/Aspose.Words Metadata Cleaner/README.md

 ## Start a Free Trial Today

-Start a free trial today – all you need is to [sign up](http://www.aspose.com/community/user/createuser.aspx) with Aspose.
+Start a free trial today â€“ all you need is toÂ [sign up](https://idsrv.asposeptyltd.com/identity/signup?clientId=prod.community.aspose) with Aspose.
 Once you have signed up, you are ready to try powerful file processing features offered by Aspose file format APIs.

 ## Customer Feedback